GovTechSG/purple-a11y/README.md

 ## Additional Information on Data

-Purple A11y uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple A11y.
+Oobee uses third-party open-source tools that may be downloaded over the Internet during the installation process of Oobee.
 Users should be aware of the libraries used by examining `package.json`.

-Purple A11y may send information to the website, URL and HTML code snippets where the user chooses to initiate a Purple A11y scan for telemetry purposes.
+Oobee may send information to the website, URL and HTML code snippets where the user chooses to initiate a Oobee scan for telemetry purposes.